SnapperTT/sdl-stb-font/README.md

 int nRows = fc.getTextRows("Text \n More text"); // Returns the number of rows of text - here it's 2
 ```

+Tip: `drawText()` returns the x coordinate of the end of a drawn string or formatted text object.

 ## Manage Memory

 Manual Management: